erc7579/erc7579-implementation/erc.md

 Contract accounts are gaining adoption with many new accounts being built in a modular fashion.
 These modular contract accounts (hereafter smart accounts) move functionality into external contracts (modules) in order to increase the speed and potential of innovation, to future-proof themselves and to allow customizability by developers and users.
 However, currently these smart accounts are built in vastly different ways, creating vendor lock-in and module fragmentation.

 To solve these problems, we need to standardize the core interfaces for smart accounts and modules.
-However, it is highly important that this standardisation is done with minimal impact on the implementation logic of the accounts, so that smart account vendors can innovate and compete, while also allowing a flourishing, multi-account-compatible module ecosystem.
+However, it is highly important that this standardization is done with minimal impact on the implementation logic of the accounts, so that smart account vendors can innovate and compete, while also allowing a flourishing, multi-account-compatible module ecosystem.

 The goals of this standard are: